black-parrot-hdk/zynq-parrot/README.md

   run on various simulators as well as Zynq-based FPGAs, which is ideal for prototyping accelerators.
 - **software/** contains software infrastructure for generating tests used in cosimulation examples.
 For example, RISC-V compilers and programs for the BlackParrot RISC-V processor.
-- **ci/** contains Continuous Integration scripts to verify the repository's functionality

 ## Prerequisites